 And it's not just airlines...

-It's the restaurant next to a grocery store I was at delivering poor customer service that said they were out of tea .
+It's the restaurant next to a grocery store that said they were out of tea.

 Many times bad customer service in a retail store is a result of employees not having enough to do during down time so they become passive.

 You do have the means to pay for it, but are you willing to stretch yourself and pay to actually do it?
-You do if you don't want to read horrible customer service stories
+You do if you don't want to read dissatisfied customer stories about your own business.

-You'd better be if you want to know how to grow retail sales, or you'll end up on the heap of failed retailers including The Limited, BCGB, Wet Seal, American Apparel, Bose, Pier One, and Toys R Us.
+You'd better be if you want to know how to grow retail sales and increase customer retention, or you'll end up on the heap of failed retailers including The Limited, BCGB, Wet Seal, American Apparel, Bose, Pier One, and Toys R Us.